 If my child enrolls at GPA, is there a parent organization I can join?

 A strong parent organization is essential to the success of our school.
-Every Academy parent is a member of the Parents’ Coordinating Council (PCC).
-The purpose of the PCC is to provide opportunities for you to be involved in the educational experience of your child and to make you feel a part of The Grosse Pointe Academy family.
-The PCC acts as a critical communication link uniting parents, faculty, administration, and the Board of Trustees.
+Every Academy parent is a member of the Parent Council.
+The purpose of the Parent Council is to provide opportunities for you to be involved in the educational experience of your child and to make you feel a part of The Grosse Pointe Academy family.
+The organization acts as a critical communication link uniting parents, faculty, administration, and the Board of Trustees.

-The PCC also coordinates volunteer activities throughout the school year.
+The Parent Council is responsible for coordinating volunteers throughout the school year.
 The high level of parental involvement at the Academy contributes significantly to the success and excellence that we have come to expect at our school.
-Volunteer opportunities exist in many forms and, as an Academy parent, you will be informed of those opportunities in school mailings.
+Volunteer opportunities exist in many forms and, as an Academy parent, you will be informed of those opportunities.